AlekEagle/cumulonimbus-docs/src/api/admin/domain.md

   - `id`

-    - The domain you want to delete.
+    - The ID of the domain.

 :::